 Finally, IHG Rewards Premier cardholders can also choose to transfer points to one of 39 partner airline programs.
-The transfer rate is poor in most cases, but since many airline miles are worth more than an IHG point, the partners listed below offer better deals than other IHG redemption options:
+The transfer rate is poor in most cases, but since many airline miles are worth more than an IHG point, the partners may offer better deals than other IHG redemption options.

 You can view full list of IHG transfer partners and transfer rates on their website.

 How many IHG points do you need for a rewards night?

 A rewards night at an IHG property costs anywhere from 10,000 to 70,000 points, but your points may stretch a little more when you choose a less-expensive hotel level.

 IHG regularly publishes a list of hotels worldwide that can be booked for as little as 5,000 points per night.
 Called PointBreaks, the cost of a night at each participating hotel is discounted by at least 50 percent, and in some cases by much more.
 Hotels currently on the list can be reserved through end of the quarter (be sure to check in each quarter), and each program member is limited to two nights at each hotel, although there is no limit to the number of hotels you can stay at.